marjosra/SI507-HW6/README.md

 ```js
 document.querySelector('h1').innerHTML = "A name";
 ```
-I would replace the current string "A name" with my name (which I have done), like so:
+I would replace the current string `"A name"` with my name (which I have done), like so:
 ```js
 document.querySelector('h1').innerHTML = "Mark Ramirez";
 ```

 * **What does the word `document` represent in this code?
 Explain briefly.**

-The word 'document' in this code is representing the page on which the information in the file 'jsPracticeLab.html' is displayed.
+The word 'document' in this code is representing the page on which the information in the file `jsPracticeLab.html` is displayed.
 It allows for the constructions of the webpage's specifications.
-This ranges from displaying "A name" to specifying the color that the background of the webpage will be.
+This ranges from displaying `"A name"` to specifying the color that the background of the webpage will be.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

-Based on the output on the page that 'jsPracticeLab.html' generates, the above line is searching the document for all items and identifying the ones with the tag <li>.
+Based on the output on the page that `jsPracticeLab.html` generates, the above line is searching the document for all items and identifying the ones with the tag `<li>`.
 It is then counting the number of times these items appear, which is 9.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**